fccardiff/shopLTE/README.md

 # Additional Features

+## Notifiers

+You can enable notifiers by editing the config.

+### Sound

+A sound can be played whenever your orders update.
+Similar to a sales notification in a mobile app, you can select which sound you'd like.
+Personally I use a cash register sound.

+To enable this, simply set soundEnabled to true in the notifiers section, and set soundURL to a publicly accessible media URL.

+# Notes

 This project is a hobby project and as such I'm not taking feature requests for the open source platform.

 If, however, you're interested in custom additions, feel free to contact me at finn [at] fccardiff.com.